Wanthouser1/Wanthouser1.github.io/_projects/1_project.md

 ---
 layout: page
-title: project 1
+title: CVS-Available-Covid-Vaccines
-description: a project with a background image
+description: This code will look to see if there are any available Covid vaccines at your local CVS.
+If there is availability, you will receive a text.
+You need a Twilio account in order to receive SMS.
 img: assets/img/12.jpg
 importance: 1
 category: work